dhoulb/blork/README.md

 ### args(): Check function arguments

 The primary use case of Blork is validating function input arguments.
-The `args()` function is provided for this purpose, and should be passed two arguments:
+The `args()` function is provided for this purpose, and can be passed four arguments:

 1. `arguments` | The **arguments** object provided automatically to functions in Javascript
 2. `types` | An array identifying the types for the arguments (list of types is available below)
+3. `prefix` An optional string name/prefix for the value, which is prepended to any error message thrown to help debugging
+4. `error` An optional custom error type to throw if the check fails

 ```js
 import { args } from "blork";